KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 .. container:: opengl

 	Enusre you have support for ``GL_OVR_multiview`` by checking the extensions and that you have loaded the ``glFramebufferTextureMultiviewOVR()`` function pointer, if you need to do so.
-You will use this to create a framebuffer supports rendering to multiple layers.
+You will use this to create a framebuffer that supports rendering to multiple layers.
 	See this example from ARM's OpenGL ES SDK for Android `here <https://arm-software.github.io/opengl-es-sdk-for-android/multiview.html>`_, which works for OpenGL too.

 	Modify the shader to use ``gl_ViewIndex_OVR`` and the GL_OVR_multiview GLSL extension.
 The line ``layout(num_views = 2) in`` specifies the number of views the vertex shader a will broadcast to.